nesi/support-docs/docs/General/Announcements/NeSI_Support_is_changing_tools.md

 tags: []
 ---

-From the 27th of May, NeSI's Support team will be using a new ticketing system to accept, track, and solve inquiries and issues sent to [support@nesi.org.nz](mailto:support@nesi.org.nz).
+From the 29th of May, NeSI's Support team will be using a new support desk platform to accept, track, and solve inquiries and issues sent to [support@nesi.org.nz](mailto:support@nesi.org.nz).
 The change is part of an evolution of our tools to better support researchers using NeSI's compute platforms and data services.

 ## How this impacts you